tapanand/test/README.md

 1. The UI should fetch the questions data from an API (provided in this repository).
 More details in [API instructions](#api-instructions)

 2. The application should display one question per time, randomly selected from the set of questions.
+It should display at least 5 questions.

 3. When the user finishes the Quiz, the UI should display a summary page with the results, including:

 - Number of correct answers